Skip to content

 Child Containers

 Child containers are used within Container Instances to indicate second-level containers in which the material being described is located.
-Child containers will most commonly be used for indicating specific folders within boxes, but may also be used to indicate individual items, volumes, audio cassettes, and so on.
+Child containers are commonly used for specific folders within boxes, but may also be used for individual items, volumes, audio cassettes, and so on.
 Child containers require the following information:

 • Child Type: Folder, Item, etc.